Preservation of Cemeteries

 All of that said, it should be noted that most every cemetery less than 100 years old is on a well-cared-for, beautifully landscaped parcels of land where the memories of hundreds of families are on display in, often dramatic, splendor.
 While such a cemetery is open, any disturbance of a grave is considered a severe crime that his harshly punished.

 Because large urban areas are often begging for new space (especially in older cities) this type of modern cemetery is slowly becoming less practical than it was, say, 200 years ago, but is still quite popular, and quite in demand.
 City planners, and many environmental experts, often say they expect the rise of cremation to, gradually, make today’s modern, lush cemetery all but obsolete in a few decades, but that view is debatable.
-Today’s style of cemetery is still in heavy demand, and, in many cases, even the ashes of people who have been cremated can be found buried alongside traditional graves in a modern cemetery.
+Today’s style of cemetery is still in heavy demand, and, in many cases, even the ashes of people who have been cremated can be found buried alongside traditional grave headstones in cemeteries.

-Because of its association with death, of course, the cemetery has almost always been associated with mysterious legends and even superstitious.
-A number of offbeat, strange, and even illicit religions are believed to use cemeteries usually illegally for strange nighttime ceremonies.
+Because of its association with death, of course, the cemetery has almost always been associated with mysterious legends and even superstitions.
+A number of offbeat, strange, and even illicit religions are believed to use cemeteries (usually illegally) for strange nighttime ceremonies.
 But, despite the lore, strange, supernatural happenings at cemeteries appear to be the exception, rather than the rule.
 Most people who work at, or live near, a cemetery report that they have never encountered any out-the-ordinary occurrences.